 Stillness wraps its way around the darkness squeezing any light from vision.
 Night shadows appear.
-I am held hostage in the dark, my soul begs to find life, and my lungs grasp for new-found air.
+I am held hostage in the dark, my soul begs to find life, and my lungs gasp at new-found air.
 Tranquillity takes hold of me.
-I look down, and see myself.
+I look down and see myself.
 Am I in Heaven or Hell?

-Pain awakens my immobilised body.
+Pain awakens my immobilized body.
 My teeth clench down, harder and harder to ease the intense pain.
 Darkness retains its reign.
 The colour red squirts its flushes in my eyes.
-I am surrounded by muffled sounds that I do not understand or comprehend.
+Muffled sounds surround me that I do not understand or comprehend.
 Smells uncommon to me turn my empty stomach.
-My legs lay numb, my arms tingle, feeling like I am being eaten by ants.
+My legs lay numb; my arms tingle, feeling like ants are eating me.
 Swollen fingertips move, not knowing what they are touching.
-Darkness fills into my empty thoughts, and time once again lets me escape.
+Darkness fills my empty thoughts, and time once again lets me escape.

-A hand embraces my face, its warmth stirs a pulse.
+A hand embraces my face; its warmth stirs a pulse.
 My breathing finds rhythm.
-A nudge on my shoulder sways internal emotions, evoking a memory.
-A past is revolving from me, trying to find an opening; an opening to my hidden fears, perhaps a hidden past.
-My mind struggles to focus, continually forcing me out like a circuit breaker that is being tripped, and bringing me back to what is now.
+A nudge on my shoulder sways inner emotions, evoking a memory.
+A past is revolving around me, trying to find an opening; an opening to my hidden fears, perhaps a hidden past.
+My mind struggles to focus, continually forcing me out like a circuit breaker that is being tripped and bringing me back to what is now.
 But, what is now?

-Her young hand sweeps a trail of foam across my stubble face.
+Evelynn’s hand sweeps a trail of foam across my stubble face.
 Her gentle hand strokes me with a bristly shaving brush.
 The soothing sensation eases my tense, irritated body.
-It’s not a colour I now see, but a vision, a vision of beauty.

 “There, that wasn’t so bad.
 Now turn to me.”

-I stretch my dry eyes to the right, my neck refuses to follow their lead.
-Without hesitation, she places her hand on my foamed chin, turning my face to hers.
-A weakness ensues; I become flushed, jittery, helpless.
+I stretch my dry eyes to the right; my neck refuses to follow their lead.
+Without hesitation, Evelynn places her hand on my foamed chin, turning my face to hers.
+It’s not a colour I now see, but a vision, a vision of beauty.
+A weakness ensues; I become flushed, jittery and helpless.
 My manhood wants her to go away.
 I need time, time to regain my thoughts, time to find absolution and time to find me.
-Tears of emotion, I do not understand settle into stomach, and cause my heart to softly bleed, skipping its natural pre-rehearsed score.
+Tears of emotion, I do not understand, settle into my stomach and cause my heart to bleed softly, skipping its original pre-rehearsed score.

 “Lieutenant, please.
 Do not worry.
-I have done this hundreds of times.”
+I have done these hundreds of times.”

-A shinny silver blade comes towards me, scrapping across my right cheek.
+A shiny silver blade comes towards me, scraping across my right cheek.
 The sound of the dull blade chiselling at my stubble face echoes in my head.
 Sweat breaks out across my forehead, rolling into my left eye.
 I am captive to her.
 Her white blouse soaks the sweat from my right side.
-The smell of her bold enhanced chest firmly pressing against me creates a desire.
+The smell of her bold enhanced chest, firmly pressing against me creates a desire.
 A wanting arises.
 My mind yearns.
 My fingers tempt.
 My past awakens.
 A deep craving unveils itself.

 My breathing slows, relaxing the impulses which I am feeling.
-Her scent sooths me and calms my emotions.
+Evelynn’s scent soothes me, calming my emotions.

 “Sir, I am going to brush your hair for you, so relax.
-I will be done in a jiffy.
+It won’t take but a moment.
 There you go.
-I best move on now, I have other patients to tend too.
+I best move on now, I have other patients to tend.
 The head nurse or doctor should be around to see you soon.
-My name is Evelynn.
 In the event you may need me for anything, just holler.”